 There are many ways to travel from Guatemala City Airport to Antigua.
-You can take Uber, hire a private car, take a taxi, rent a car, or hop on a “chicken bus.”
+You can take Uber, hire a private car, take a taxi, rent a car, or hop on a local bus (which you might sometimes hear people refer to as “chicken buses”).
 I wouldn’t recommend any of these.

 In this post, I’ll talk about a few of the options you have to get to Antigua.
 At the end, I’ll share with you what I think is a new best way to get from La Aurora International Airport in Guatemala City to Antigua that saves you money and allows you to ride in comfort.

 Distance from Guatemala City to Antigua

 Antigua is about 40 km from Guatemala City.
 So you’d think that it would take less than an hour to get there.
 That’s not always the case.

 Traffic on the route from Guatemala City to Antigua varies widely.
 You should plan on at least 1 hour in good traffic and as many as 3 hours during a bad rush hour.
 When I made the trip recently, it took 3 solid hours to get to Antigua because of weekend traffic.